Scream VI tickets are now on sale in Cineworld – so, are you ready to confront a new Ghostface killer?

-Throughout the blood-soaked series, these three characters have seen off an assortment of psychos adopting the Ghostface alter-ego.
+Throughout the grisly Scream series, Sidney Prescott (Neve Campbell), Gale Weathers (Courteney Cox) and Dewey Riley (David Arquette) have seen off an assortment of psychos adopting the Ghostface alter-ego.
 These have ranged from acquaintances to long-lost family members and more besides.

 The twist in the Scream series is that both the killer and the victims are acutely aware of horror movie conventions.
 This gives the various chase and stab sequences an injection of self-aware humour, as we find ourselves yelling at the screen not to approach that closet or flee up that staircase.

 It was a diabolically clever move by Craven and screenwriter Kevin Williamson that galvanised the slasher movie genre in the 1990s.
 And while we anticipate the release of the new movie, here's our blog ranking of the Ghostface reveals in the series so far...